twcmchang/MLDS2017/hw1/README.md

 # Performance
 Master model (baseline): 0.39615

 setting: One LSTM layer trained 80000 batches with batch size = 50, vocabulary size = 40000, and sequence length = 25.
-Use max sampling.
+Training loss is about 4.1.
+Use max sampling while predicting.

 Best model :